tangjie502/ClipMark/README.md

 ## User Guide

 1. **Basic Clipping**
-   - Click the MarkSnip icon in your browser toolbar
+   - Click the ClipMark icon in your browser toolbar
    - Choose between clipping the entire page or selected text
    - Edit the generated Markdown if needed
    - Click "Download" to save as a .md file